pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ```

 Keyset properties:
-- subscribeKey
-  - Type: String; Default: n/a
-  - subscribeKey from the Admin Portal.
+- subscribeKey (String, required): subscribeKey from the Admin Portal.
-- publishKey
-  - Type: String; Default: n/a
-  - publishKey from the Admin Portal (only required if publishing).
+- publishKey (String): publishKey from the Admin Portal (required if publishing).
-- secretKey
-  - Type: String; Default: n/a
-  - secretKey used for administrative tasks.
+- secretKey (String): used for administrative tasks.
+Keep secure; server-side only.
-- authKey
-  - Type: String; Default: n/a
-  - If Access Manager is enabled, the client includes this key with restricted requests.
+- authKey (String): used with Access Manager for restricted requests.
-- userId
-  - Type: String; Default: n/a
-  - userId to use.
-Set a unique identifier for the user or device.
-UTF-8 string up to 92 alphanumeric characters.
-Required to connect.
+- userId (String, required): unique UTF-8 identifier (up to 92 alphanumeric chars).
+Must be set to connect.
-- cipherKey
-  - Type: String; Default: n/a
-  - Deprecated on Keyset; pass to crypto instead.
-If passed, all communications to/from PubNub will be encrypted.
+- cipherKey (String, deprecated): pass to crypto instead.
+If set, encrypts all communications.
-- UUID
-  - Type: String; Default: n/a
-  - Deprecated; use userId instead.
+- UUID (String, deprecated): use userId instead.

 ### Sample code

 ##### Required User ID

 Always set the userId to uniquely identify the user or device that connects to PubNub.
-Persist it for the lifetime of the user or device.
+Persist it for the lifetime of the user/device.

 ```
 1import 'package:pubnub/pubnub.dart';